 Services Provided by the Secretariat.

-- Providing Continuing Professional Education (CPE) to members via Calwest University in the USA and the Academy of Finance and Management Australia (AFMA).
+- CPD: Providing Continuing Professional Development (CPD) opportunities to members via Calwest University in the USA and the Academy of Finance and Management Australia (AFMA).
 Special arrangements were made with these two organisations to provide education programs at discount prices to members due to COVID-19 restrictions.

-- Maintaining the corporate website that is in keeping with the enhanced international profile of ICMA (ANZ).
+- Website: Maintaining the corporate website that is in keeping with the enhanced international profile of ICMA (ANZ).

 - Member’s Only Area: Maintaining a Member’s Only area on the website.

-- Emailing monthly the Members Update, and Publishing in pdf format 6 copies of the On-Target
+- CMA Updates: Emailing monthly the Members Update, and Publishing in pdf format 6 copies of the On-Target

 - Assessments: Due to Covid-19 lockdowns assessments were mainly online and digital.
 The conducting of physical examinations in all Branch locations and in over 20 countries where students undertake the CMA program online will hopefully re-commence in 2023.

 - My colleagues will agree that the input of our CEO and Education Committee Chairman, Prof Janek Ratnatunga, our Treasurer, Dr Chris D’Souza; and our Editor of On Target Direct, Dr. Chintan Bharwada.

 - The Editors and the international panel of referees for their work in publishing Management Accounting Frontiers (MAF) and Journal of Applied Management Accounting Research (JAMAR).

 - Special thanks also go to: